Husnaisyam/fddc-app/flutter/food_classifier_app/README.md

 - If camera preview doesn't appear, check that permissions are properly granted
 - If classification results are incorrect, verify that the model and labels are properly formatted
-- For iOS deployment issues, ensure the Info.plist contains all required permission descriptions

-## License

-This project is licensed under the MIT License